-Historically, this was due to all the dust and dirt generated from burning coal, oil and wood through the dark, cold winter nights, but even today our homes are in need of a thorough spring clean, following months of muddy shoes and boots being dragged through the home.
+Historically, this was due to all the dust and dirt generated from burning coal, oil and wood through the dark, cold winter nights, but even today our homes are in need of spring cleaning, following months of muddy shoes and boots being dragged through the home.

 So, throw open the windows, move the furniture and call in MOLLY MAID to help with the extra chores required for a deep clean.

 A spring clean by MOLLY MAID includes the same thorough and reliable service provided by our regular clean, along with the following extras:

 - The removal of all contents and a thorough clean of all kitchen units and cupboards inside and out

 - The washing of all painted and commonly-touched surfaces such as doors, walls and window frames, and skirting boards

 1) Limit spring cleaning products to a quality window/glass cleaner, all-purpose cleaner, tile/grout cleaner and toilet cleaner